-In a sense, the Church of Euthanasia, formed in 1992 by (as a recent, nervously excited piece in Frieze describes him) “anti humanist activist, software developer, vegan and musician” Chris Korda is a prime example – Korda is still alive at the time of writing.
-But we should point out that (a) the church seems as much performance art and satirical provocation as a sincere attempt to “restore balance between humans and the remaining species on Earth” (though we’ve no doubt that the beliefs are sincere enough, before anyone gets worked up) and despite some first-rate sloganeering, is perhaps more about not breeding that mass extermination.
-In any case, they seem a lot more fun than the humourless middle-class luddites of Extinction Rebellion.
+In a sense, the Church of Euthanasia, formed in 1992 by (as a nervously excited piece in Frieze describes him) “anti humanist activist, software developer, vegan and musician” Chris Korda is a prime example – Korda is still very much alive at the time of writing.
+But we should point out that (a) the church seems as much performance art and satirical provocation as a sincere attempt to “restore the balance between humans and the remaining species on Earth” (though we’ve no doubt that the beliefs are sincere enough before anyone gets worked up) and despite some first-rate sloganeering, is perhaps more about not breeding that mass extermination.
+In any case, they seem a lot more fun than the humourless middle-class Luddites of Extinction Rebellion.

 For all our mocking – and as irredeemable cynics, that’s what we do, after all – we are very entertained by the Church of Euthanasia and broadly sympathetic with its contempt for the unwashed masses who clog up the world.
 Should Korda or other Church organisers wish to breathe new life into the CoE (blasphemy, perhaps) have a new outlet for selling their wares, we’re up for chatting.

 Meanwhile, visit their site for a thorough history of this eccentric anti-human organisation.